Stride ADVOCACY

 • Community agency workers who want to be able to better support the community.

-• Community members and leaders in the community who are advocating and supporting community members.
+• Community members and leaders in the community who are advocating for and supporting community members.

 • People experiencing human rights violations who want to learn how to self advocate and push forward on their concerns.